Soil Sampling for Better Fertilization Decisions

 Soil sampling and testing are essential to determine soil properties and fertility levels to make good management decisions about fertilizer, manure, and lime application rates.
 Appropriate nutrient and amendment applications can increase crop yield, reduce input cost, and minimize environmental impact.
 Soil testing becomes inexpensive when compared to the total investment in crops and fertilizers.

-The timing of soil sampling for making N recommendations could be important as snowmelt and precipitation during early spring may affect N losses (especially for coarse-textured soils), resulting in under application of pre-plant or in-season N. Collecting pre-plant soil nitrate-N soil samples to a 2- or 3-foot depth is a good practice for determining residual soil nitrate-N to be credited in N rate decisions.
+The timing of soil sampling for making N recommendations could be important as snowmelt and precipitation during early spring may affect N losses (especially for coarse-textured soils), resulting in under application of pre-plant or in-season N. Collecting pre-plant soil nitrate-N soil samples to a two- or three-foot depth is a good practice for determining residual soil nitrate-N to be credited in N rate decisions.

 Sampling depth is another key factor for good soil sampling.
 It is important to represent the root zone where the plant will uptake nutrients, but it must be consistent with the sampling depth used in developing the calibration data set to be used for interpreting the soil tests.
 In dry years, when it is difficult to push the probe into the ground, there is a danger of not getting the proper depth.
 Sampling too shallow will often lead to unusually high soil test results because of the tendency for nutrients to become concentrated near the surface.
 Shallow sampling will thus overestimate the actual soil nutrient status and lead to underestimating fertilizer rates needed.